airyhq/airy/docs/docs/getting-started/installation/aws.md

 ## Integrate public webhooks

-The public webhooks will be accessible on the public hostname, at a path specific for every source individually.
+The public webhooks will be accessible on the public hostname, at a path specific for each source individually.
 Refer to the [sources documentation](/sources/introduction) for more information.

 To get the public URL of your AWS Airy Core installation run: